Best UHP All-Season Tires 2026: Top 6 Picks

 1) Michelin Pilot Sport All Season 4

-Best for: drivers who want the strongest overall mix of dry grip, wet safety, comfortable ride, and reliable tread life in an all-season UHP category.
+Best for: drivers who want a premium overall mix of dry grip, wet safety, ride quality, and dependable all-season usability.

-Potential trade-offs: Typically priced higher than the rest of the group, and high grip can reduce fuel economy slightly compared with more efficiency-oriented tires.
+Potential trade-offs: It usually sits in the premium tier.
+High grip can also reduce fuel economy slightly compared with efficiency-focused touring tires.

 🌧️ Wet weather performance: what to prioritize